DominicPM/supervisionary/README.markdown

 Supervisionary was originally written by Dominic Mulligan and Nick Spinale, Systems Research Group, Arm Research, Cambridge within the context of the [Veracruz](https://github.com/veracruz-project/veracruz) project.
 Since 2022, the system is exclusively maintained by [Dominic Mulligan](https://dominicpm.github.io).

+## Tests

+To run the tests (assuming a recent version of Rust's toolchain is installed):

+1. Build the Veracruz top-level driver, which loads a WASM binary and executes it: `cargo build --release`.
+2. Build the type-former tests, which exercises all of the type-former system calls: `cargo build --release --target wasm32-unknown-unknown`
+3. Run the driver with the type-former test binary: `RUST_LOG=info target/release/driver --binary target/wasm32-unknown-unknown/release/type_former.wasm`.